This function sets up a ggplot to visualize NFL team tiers.

 The alpha channel of the logos, i.e. transparency level, as a numerical value between 0 and 1.

-width
+- width

-The desired width of the logo in npc (Normalised Parent Coordinates).
+The desired width of the logo in

 Vector of tier numbers.
 The function won't draw tier separation lines below these tiers.
 This is intended to be used for tiers that shall be combined (see examples).

-devel
+- devel

-Determines if logos shall be rendered.
-If FALSE (the default), logos will be rendered on each run.
-If TRUE the team abbreviations will be plotted instead of the logos.
+the team abbreviations will be plotted instead of the logos.
 This is much faster and helps with the plot development.

 Value

-A plot object created with ggplot2::ggplot().
+A plot object created with ggplot2::ggplot()

 Examples